-In the event that the employment of Mr. Cooper, Mr. Lopez, Dr. Schaber or Dr. Zodda is terminated without Cause or for Good Reason, as defined, such officer will be entitled to severance benefits including: a severance payment equal to such officer's then current base salary and bonus; a pro rata bonus for the year of termination; and benefit continuation for a year.
+In the event that the employment of Mr. Cooper, Mr. Lopez, Mr. Osterman, Dr. Schaber or Dr. Zodda is terminated without Cause or any of them should terminate for Good Reason, as defined in their respective agreements, such officer will be entitled to severance benefits including: a severance payment equal to such officer's then current base salary and bonus; a pro-rata bonus for the year of termination; and benefits continuation for a year.

-In addition, if the employment of Mr. Cooper, Mr. Lopez, Dr. Schaber or Dr. Zodda is terminated by the Company without Cause or if such officer resigns for Good Reason within 24 months after a change in control, each such officer will be entitled to the acceleration and full vesting of all outstanding stock options granted to him and the continued exercisability of such options for the remainder of their stated terms and the benefits described above except that such severance benefits will continue for two years.
+However, if the employment of Mr. Cooper, Mr. Lopez, Dr. Schaber or Dr. Zodda is terminated by the Company without Cause or if such officer resigns for Good Reason within 24 months after a change in control, in addition to a pro-rata bonus for the year of termination, each such officer will be entitled to: a severance payment equal to two times such officer's then current base salary and bonus; severance benefits continuation for two years; and the acceleration and full vesting of all outstanding stock options granted to him and the continued exercisability of such options for the remainder of their stated terms.

-In the event that the employment of Dr. Segal is terminated without Cause or for Good Reason, as defined, he will be entitled to severance benefits including: a severance payment equal to fifty percent (50%) of his then current base salary and bonus; a pro-rata bonus for the year of termination; and benefit continuation for six months.
+In the event that the employment of Dr. Segal is terminated without Cause or he should resign for Good Reason, as defined in his employment agreement, he will be entitled to severance benefits including: a severance payment equal to fifty percent (50%) of his then current base salary and bonus; a pro-rata bonus for the year of termination; and benefits continuation for six months.

-In addition, in the event that the employment of Dr. Segal is terminated by the Company without Cause or if he resigns for Good Reason within 12 months after a change in control, he will be entitled to the acceleration and full vesting of all outstanding stock options granted to him, the continued exercisability of such options for the remainder of their stated terms, and the benefits described above except that such severance benefits will continue for one year.
+However, in the event that the employment of Dr. Segal is terminated by the Company without Cause or if he resigns for Good Reason within 12 months after a change in control, in addition to a pro-rata bonus for the year of termination, he will be entitled to: a severance payment equal to his then current base salary and bonus; severance benefits continuation for one year; and the acceleration and full vesting of all outstanding stock options granted to him and the continued exercisability of such options for the remainder of their stated terms.

-In the event of a change in control, for each fiscal year ending within the following 36-month period, each of the foregoing officers is entitled to a bonus equal to his or her highest annual bonus during the three years preceding such change in control.
-In addition, upon any change of control, all outstanding stock options held by such officer shall accelerate and become fully vested.
+In the event of a change in control, for each fiscal year ending within the 24-month period following such change in control, each of the foregoing officers is entitled to a bonus equal to his or her highest annual bonus during the three years preceding such change in control.

 All such officers have agreed not to engage in activities competitive with the business of the Company for a period of 12 months (24 months in the case of a termination in connection with a change in control) following termination of employment, except for Dr. Segal whose respective non-compete provisions are 6 months and 12 months.

-In addition, the employment agreements of Mr. Cooper, Mr. Lopez, Dr. Segal, Dr. Schaber, and Dr. Zodda provide that if any compensation payable to each such officer is subject to an excise tax under Section 4999 of the Internal Revenue Code, the Company will make an additional payment to such officer equal to the amount of such excise tax, as well as the income tax and excise tax applicable to such payment.
+The employment agreements of Mr. Cooper, Mr. Lopez, Mr. Osterman, Dr. Segal, Dr. Schaber and Dr. Zodda provide that if any compensation payable to each such officer is subject to an excise tax under Section 4999 of the Internal Revenue Code, the Company will make an additional payment to such officer equal to the amount of such excise tax, as well as the income tax and excise tax applicable to such payment.